noobsiecoder/simple-node-crud-restapi/README.md

-# simple-node-crud-restapi
+# Simple Node CRUD RESTful API

 A simple implentation of Restful API CRUD using Node.js